 Section 21(2) is a form of parasitic criminal liability capturing participants in a common unlawful purpose in specified circumstances.
 The accused is party to an offence that is committed by another participant in carrying out the common unlawful purpose provided the accused has the required degree of foresight that the incidental crime would be committed: R. v.
 Simon, 2010 ONCA 754, 263 C.C.C.
 (3d) 59, at para.
 43.

-Very interestingly, the prosecution of an indirect participant, the indirect participant being the person who aided and abetted rather than directly committed the criminal act, is without a requirement to identify the direct participant.
-Accordingly, a person may be convicted of aiding and abetting, or otherwise indirectly participating, despite that the direct participant goes unprosecuted.
+It is notable that the prosecution of an indirect participant who aided and abetted rather than directly participated in the criminal act is without a requirement to identify the person who actually committed the criminal act.
+Accordingly, a person may be convicted of aiding and abetting despite that the direct participant goes unprosecuted.
 This possibility was explained by the Supreme Court in the case of R. v.
 Cowan, 2021 SCC 45 where it was said:

 For the purposes of determining criminal liability, the Criminal Code does not distinguish between principal offenders and parties to an offence (R. v.
 Briscoe, 2010 SCC 13, 1 S.C.R.
 411, at para.
 13).
 An accused’s guilt is the same regardless of the way in which they participated in the offence –– the person who provides the gun is guilty of the same offence as the person who pulls the trigger (ibid.; R. v.
 Huard, 2013 ONCA 650, 302 C.C.C.
 (3d) 469, at para.
 59).